sudheerj/reactjs-interview-questions/README.md

      1. Calls to Hooks are either inside a PascalCase function (assumed to be a component) or another useSomething function (assumed to be a custom Hook).
      2. Hooks are called in the same order on every render.
    **[⬆ Back to Top](#table-of-contents)**

+323. ### What is the reason to use array destructuring for useState?
+     If you declare a state variable with useState then it returns a pair or an array with two items.
+The first item is the current value, and the second is a function that lets us update it.
+It is a bit confusing to access them as [0] and [1] when they have a specific meaning.
+This is the reason to use an array destructuring instead of array index access.
+For example, the array index access would be as below,
+     ```javascript
+      var userStateVariable = useState('userProfile'); // Returns an array pair
+      var user = userStateVariable[0]; // Access first item
+      var setUser = userStateVariable[1]; // Access second item
+     ```
+     Where as array destructuring for useState can be written as below,
+     ```javascript
+     const [user, setUser] = useState('userProfile');
+     ```